rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 }
 {{< /highlight >}}

-Once you run your application again, no issues should be request nor should show up, because the initial state is set to `NONE` and the conditional rendering prevents the query and the rendering of a result.
-However, the client-side filtering is not done yet.
-Somehow you need to toggle the `issueState` property with React's local state.
-That's why you can reuse the ButtonUnobtrusive component, which has the appropriate style, for implementing this toggling behavior to transition between the three available states.
+The application should be error-free now, because the initial state is set to `NONE` and the conditional rendering prevents the query and the rendering of a result.
+However, the client-side filtering is not done yet, as you still need to toggle the `issueState` property with React's local state.
+The ButtonUnobtrusive component has the appropriate style, so we can reuse it to implement this toggling behavior to transition between the three available states.

 {{< highlight javascript "hl_lines=6 13 14 15 23 24 25 26 27 28 29" >}}
 ...